tfry-git/almost.serious.synth/README.md

 row 2, column 3, etc.

 For the time being, when starting, the Synth will play the latest MIDI recording (if any, random notes, otherwise), which is pretty useful during development.
 To turn this off, go the main menu, and select "Stop" (row 3, column 2).
+It will load the first saved voice on startup.

 ## Synthesizer settings
 - Top row: Envelope - Attack, Decay, Sustain, Release